rmarji/AI-Principles-Book/content/chapters/chapter-1.md

 Agents do not just act; they think.
 They analyze situations, consider options, anticipate consequences, and make judgments about how to proceed.

-This reasoning capability allows agents to handle novel situations—circumstances not explicitly covered by their instructions or training.
+This reasoning capability allows agents to handle novel situations-circumstances not explicitly covered by their instructions or training.
 When a planned approach fails, an agent can reason about why it failed and try something different.
 When new information emerges, an agent can update its approach accordingly.

 The reasoning may not be visible to you.
-You see the outcome—a well-researched brief, a successfully scheduled meeting, a problem solved while you slept.
+You see the outcome-a well-researched brief, a successfully scheduled meeting, a problem solved while you slept.
 But behind that outcome is a chain of reasoning: goals decomposed into sub-goals, options evaluated against criteria, decisions made based on available information.

 ### Tool Use and Action

 Agents can use tools to interact with the world.
 They can browse the web, send emails, query databases, create documents, interact with APIs, and increasingly interact with software the same way humans do.

 This tool-use capability is what transforms agents from advisors to actors.
 An agent that can only provide information requires you to take action on that information.
-An agent that can use tools can take action itself—making things happen rather than just informing you about what might happen.
+An agent that can use tools can take action itself-making things happen rather than just informing you about what might happen.

-The scope of an agent's action space—what tools it can use and what actions it can take—significantly shapes its utility.
+The scope of an agent's action space-what tools it can use and what actions it can take-significantly shapes its utility.
 An agent limited to providing text responses is fundamentally less useful than one that can send emails, schedule meetings, update records, and interact with your digital environment.

 ### Memory and Learning

 Agents maintain context across interactions and learn from experience.
 They remember what has happened, what has worked, what has failed, and what you prefer.

 Memory transforms the agent relationship from transactional to relational.
-Without memory, every interaction starts from zero—you must re-explain context, re-state preferences, re-establish understanding.
+Without memory, every interaction starts from zero-you must re-explain context, re-state preferences, re-establish understanding.
 With memory, interactions build on each other.
 The agent accumulates knowledge about your situation, your working style, your priorities.
 Over time, it becomes increasingly effective as its understanding deepens.

 Learning goes beyond memory to improvement.
 Agents that learn from feedback, from outcomes, from patterns in their interactions become more capable over time.
 They calibrate to your standards, anticipate your needs, and avoid repeating mistakes.